Materials-Consortia/OPTIMADE/optimade.rst

   Each symmetry operation is described by a string that gives that symmetry operation in Jones' faithful representation (Bradley & Cracknell, 1972:pp. 35--37), adapted for computer string notation.
   The letters :val:`x`, :val:`y` and :val:`z` that are typesetted with overbars in printed text represent coordinate values multiplied by -1 and are encoded as :val:`-x`, :val:`-y` and :val:`-z`, respectively.
   The syntax of the strings representing symmetry operators MUST conform to regular expressions given in appendix `The Symmetry Operator Regular Expressions`_.
-  The interpretation of the strings MUST follow the conventions of the IUCr CIF code dictionary (IUCr, 2023).
+  The interpretation of the strings MUST follow the conventions of the IUCr CIF core dictionary (IUCr, 2023).
   In particular, this property MUST explicitly provide all symmetry operations needed to generate all the atoms in the unit cell from the atoms in the asymmetric unit, for the setting used.
   The identity operation :val:`x,y,z` MUST be always present.
   The symmetry operations are to be applied to fractional atom coordinates.